 Introduction to Vandergrift, Pennsylvania

 Vandergrift, Pennsylvania, in Westmoreland county, is 25 miles NE of Pittsburgh, Pennsylvania.
-The town, which is conveniently located inside the Pittsburgh metropolitan area, has an estimated 5,455 residents.
+The town is conveniently located inside the Pittsburgh metropolitan area.

 Vandergrift and Nearby Attractions

 - Frick Art & Historical Center

 - Bushy Run Battlefield

 The 5-acre Frick Art & Historical Center houses historical buildings and numerous museums.
 The house where ecologist Rachel Carson lived as a child is accessible from the Rachel Carson Homestead, which also has a self guided nature trail.
 The site of the fight between the Indians and the colonial forces in 1763 is located at the Bushy Run Battlefield.
 Memorabilia related to the Westinghouse family, the history of the company, and appliances are exhibited at the George Westinghouse Museum in The Family Room.
 The 1,169-acre Keystone State Park offers camping, hiking, and swimming opportunities.

 Pittsburgh International Airport is close to Vandergrift.

 Penn State New Kensington, Carnegie Mellon University, and Butler County Community College are located near the town.